Newfoundland and Labrador - General Tourist Information

 Newfoundland Flag

 In this flag, the primary colours of red, gold and blue are placed against a background of white to allow the design to stand clearly.
 White is representative of snow and ice; blue represents the sea; red represents human efforts; and gold our confidence in ourselves.
 The blue section, most reminiscent of the Union Jack, represents our Commonwealth heritage which has so decisively shaped our present.
 The red and gold section, larger than the other, represents our future.
 The two triangles outlined in red portray the mainland and island parts of our province reaching forward together.
 A golden arrow points the way to what we believe will be a bright future.
 Surrounded by red to indicate human effort, the arrow suggests that our future is for making and not the taking.
 But the design of the flag encompasses much more symbolism than this.
 For example, the Christian Cross, the Beothuk and Naskapi ornamentation.
 The image of a trident stands out.
 This is to emphasize our continued dependence on the fishery and the resources of the sea.
 Hung as a banner, the arrow assumes the aspect of a sword which is to remind us of the sacrifice of our War Veterans.
 Since the whole flag resembles a Beothuk pendant, as well as all the above, the design takes us from our earliest beginnings and points us confidently forward.
 It, therefore, mirrors our past, present and future.
 The flag was officially adopted on June 6, 1980.
 The flag was designed by artist Christopher Pratt.
-The Gift Shoppe has Clothing and Mugs with the flag printed on it.

 The Newfoundland Coat Of Arms